phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

 [Back to Table of Contents](#table-of-contents)

 ---
-# **Thanks**
+# **Aknowledgment**
-I will not end this project without saying a big thank you to all of you who helped me in working on this website.
+I will not end this project without saying a big "thank you!" to all of you who helped me in working on this project.
+Firstly to my family who supported me all along in every aspect, especialy in being absent at some important moments.
+Of course, nothing would have been possible without everyting Code Institue has to offer through this course and its slack community.
+Since I am officialy taking this course at City of Bristol College, a big thanks to my tutors, [Pasquale F.](https://www.linkedin.com/in/pasquale-fasulo-68612218a/) and Ben S. for every step they've been with me through the learning process.
+And last but not least, to my mentor, [Adegbenga Adeye](https://github.com/deye9), whose insights were always very helpful and helped me shape this project.